Azure/iotedge/doc/reported_states_during_deployment.md

 reported properties.

 This document will help spell out some of the details of \$edgeAgent's twin properties as the IoT Edge runtime applies a new deployment.
+This document focuses on at-scale deployments.

 # Relevant twin properties

+This document discusses twin properties relevant to applying a new deployment to an IoT Edge device.
+For a full list of twin properties, see [this document](https://docs.microsoft.com/azure/iot-edge/module-edgeagent-edgehub?view=iotedge-2020-11).

 There are two sections describing relevant twin properties below.
-The first describes properties set on the Iot Hub service and read by the IoT Edge.
-The second describes properties set by the IoT Edge and reported back to the service.
+The first describes properties set on the Iot Hub service and read by the IoT Edge runtime.
+The second describes properties set by the IoT Edge runtime and reported back to the service.

 ## Set by IoT Hub service

-The following sections are set in \$edgeAgent twin by the IoT Hub service and are read by the IoT Edge
+The Configuration and Desired Properties sections are set in \$edgeAgent twin by the IoT Hub service and are read by the IoT Edge runtime:
-runtime:

 ### Configuration section